Looking for an SEO lift? Start with Web Accessibility.

 Google can't see your photos and neither can those with vision loss.
 Recognize this as you add new visuals and include a description that would make sense to your user.
 If done well, the screen reader can tell the user what the photo is regarding.
 This is super important if you'll be placing text on photos to communicate an idea like with a CTA.

 These are just a few ways you can align your SEO efforts with web accessibility.
-So, join us at ArcStone to learn more about the human, design and legal implications of web accessibility.
+Get the full picture by using our resource center (click the button below!).
 We hope that as you consider your position in Google's search results, you'll use the most efficient methods to get there.
 Using web accessibility as a framework for good SEO is a great start.
 Stay tuned from more advanced SEO and web accessibility tips!